-The trader shall ensure that throughout the duration of a service contract, or, following the conclusion of a sales contract, until the time limit referred to in Article 28(1) for formal offers, notifications and questions by the consumer relating to rights and obligations under the service contract or sales contract has expired, he can be contacted under reasonable conditions.
+The trader shall ensure that throughout the duration of a service contract, or, following the conclusion of a contract of sale, until the time limit referred to in Article 28(1) for formal offers, notifications and questions by the consumer relating to rights and obligations under the service contract or contract of sale has expired, he can be contacted under reasonable conditions.
 In particular, he shall ensure that formal offers by the consumer in respect of the contract reach him without delay and that the consumer is notified of their receipt immediately.
-The cost of receiving and dealing with formal offers, notifications and questions concerning the service contract or the sales contract by telephone may not be charged to the consumer; the right of the telecommunications service provider to charge for such calls shall not be affected.
+The cost of receiving and dealing with formal offers, notifications and questions concerning the service contract or the contract of sale by telephone may not be charged to the consumer; the right of the telecommunications service provider to charge for such calls shall not be affected.